jtf-1/FUN-MAP_CAUCASUS/README.md

 Example
 -------

-CMD GSPAWN: SA6, ALERT: GREEN, SKILL: HIGH
+CMD GSPAWN: SA6, ALERT: RED, SKILL: HIGH

-Will spawn an SA6 Battery on the location of the map mark, in alert state GREEN and with skill level HIGH.
+Will spawn an SA6 Battery on the location of the map mark, in alert state RED and with skill level HIGH.